Dev-Attaway/readme-generator/README.md

 ## Tests

 ## License
-Please see https://mit-license.org/ to get detailed information for this license
+Please see https://mit-license.org/ to get detailed information about this license

 ## Questions
-You can find me [HERE](https://github.com/Dev-Attaway) on Github You can email me at attaway.code@gmail.com if you have any additional questions.
+You can find me [HERE](https://github.com/Dev-Attaway) on GitHub You can email me at attaway.code@gmail.com if you have any additional questions.